 For wireless regulatory notices, see the section of the Regulatory, Safety, and Environmental Notices that applies to your country or region.
 To access this guide:

-Windows 7: Select Start > All Programs > HP Help and Support > HP Documentation.
+To access this document in Windows 7: Select Start > HP Support Assistant > Next > My computer > User Guides.

 Component Description